SUBJECT: VITPILEN_401_POST_CRASH_ANALYSIS

 So, what happened?
 4 things: 1.
 Cold tires 2.
 Too much lean 3.
 Too much throttle 4.
 A pothole.
 It was 40 degrees, at night, and at the beginning of a ride before tires had time to generate heat.
 While leaned over, I assume too tight of a throttle grip caused me to go WOT when I hit the pothole, breaking rear tire traction momentarily and then absolutely yeeting me.

-Going forward, if I am able to ride again, there are a couple changes I will be making to my riding style and risk management: reducing lean angle for the first 5-10 miles of every cold trip, reducing nighttime miles, using a lighter throttle grip, and sticking to roads I know intimately when riding in the dark.
+Going forward, if I am able (and choose) to ride again, there are a few non-negtioable changes that I will be making to my riding style and risk management: reducing lean angle for the first 5-10 miles of every cold trip, reducing cold and nighttime miles, using a lighter throttle grip, and sticking to roads I know intimately when riding in the dark.

 0.2 DAMAGE_ASSESSMENT